stertwi/StudyPlan/README.md

 For each course you can specify the attributes that affect the daily work plan.
 It's possible to define checkpoints for calculation the SAL, with the refresh of the plan.

+Structured project with Oracle database, developed in Java using Hibernate 4 ORM tool, used jboss AS integrated with Google Web Toolkit.

 IT
 ==